-As a company that embraces corporate social responsibility, we place careful consideration as to how to invest in socially responsible projects that make a meaningful difference in the lives of underprivileged communities.
+As a company that embraces corporate social responsibility, we place careful consideration as to how to invest in socially responsible projects that make a meaningful difference in the lives of under privileged communities.

-promote sports such as paddling, cycling, surfing and squash.
-One of the more notable and, to us, important ways to contribute is through giving of our time and skills-based volunteering in communities.
+Our corporate responsibility program focuses mostly on education and development, while our sponsorships promote sports such as paddling, cycling, surfing and squash.
+One of the more notable and, to us,important ways to contribute is through giving of our time and skills-based volunteering in communities.

 Laurium Capital’s business strategy is founded upon engagement with our people, clients and communities to help them achieve their goals and potential.